priyanshi01-coder/NeelDrik/README.md

 ## Honest limitations

-1. **Trained mostly on synthetic SAR.** The simulator models the real physics (Gamma speckle, capillary-wave damping, diffuse vs coherent boundaries), but it is not a substitute for a large real corpus.
-Add real labelled scenes and retrain before claiming field accuracy.
-2. **Area is an estimate unless the raster is georeferenced.** A plain PNG has no scale, so the number comes from the assumed scene width and is labelled as an estimate everywhere it appears.
+1. **Area is an estimate unless the raster is georeferenced.** A plain PNG has no scale, so the number comes from the assumed scene width and is labelled as an estimate everywhere it appears.
-3. **The accuracy figure is on held-out synthetic scenes**, not on operational Sentinel-1 data.
-It is shown in the UI so it can't be mistaken for a field result.
-4. **Drift modelling and AIS attribution are not implemented.**
+2. **Drift modelling and AIS attribution are not implemented yet.**

 ---